shopwareDowntown/downtown/README.md

 # How to install

 # Contributing
-Downtown is an open-source project that was created in collaboration with the community to help local traders in this trying time.
-Help local traders by contributing to this project.

-How to contribute?
 You have an idea or you found an issue?
-Please open an issue here: https://github.com/shopwareDowntown/portal/issues
+Please open an issue here: [shopwareDowntown/portal/issues](https://github.com/shopwareDowntown/portal/issues)
+Help retailers by contributing to this project.

 # Authors